Bublava

-Bublava (Schwaderbach) is a municipality and village in Sokolov District in the Karlovy Vary Region of the Czech Republic.
+Bublava (until 1947 Schwaderbach) is a municipality and village in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 400 inhabitants.

+Etymology

+Until 1947, the municipality and the village used the German name Schwaderbach (initially Schwederbach), meaning 'talking stream'.
+In 1947, they were was renamed to its current name.
+The name Bublava translates as 'bubbling stream'.

 Geography

 Bublava is located about 24 km north of Sokolov and 29 km northwest of Karlovy Vary.
 It lies on the border with Germany, adjacent to the German town of Klingenthal.
 It lies in the western part of the Ore Mountains.
-The brook Bublavský potok flows through the municipality.
-The highest point is the Kamenáč mountain at 936 m above sea level.
+The stream Bublavský potok flows through the municipality.
+The highest point is the mountain Kamenáč at 936 m above sea level.
 A dominant feature is also the mountain Olověný vrch at 802 m.

 History

 The first written mention of Bublava is from 1601.

 Transport

-There is the Bublava / Aschberg/Klingenthal road border crossing with Germany.
+on the border with Germany is the road border crossing Bublava / Aschberg/Klingenthal.

 Sport

-For more than 100 years, Bublava is known as a winter sports resort.
+From the early 20th century, Bublava is known as a winter sports resort.